-19. (i) Green Initiatives
+18. (i) Green Initiatives

-Pursuant to Sections 101 and 136 of the Companies Act, 2013 the Company will be sending Annual Report through electronic mode i.e., email to all the shareholders who have registered their email addresses with the Company or with the Depository to receive Annual Report through electronic mode and initiated steps to reduce consumption of paper.
+Pursuant to Sections 101 and 136 of the Companies Act, 2013 the Company will be sending Annual Report through electronic mode i.e. email to all the shareholders who have registered their email addresses with the Company or with the Depository to receive Annual Report through electronic mode and initiated steps to reduce consumption of paper.
+The Company has taken a significant step towards sustainability by installing 3 Mega Watts (MW) of solar panels as part of its ESG (Environmental, Social & Governance) and Green initiative.
+This demonstrates the Company's commitments to reducing its carbon footprint and promoting environmental responsibility.